SimoneRemoli/Sync/README.md

 Consequently, the **ERRNO** environment variable is set to **EINTR**.
 And so you need to include the following library: `#include <errno.h>`.

+The inclusion of the standard library signal.h allows the use of functions for handling signals between processes:`#include <signal.h>`.

+void (*signal( int sig, void (*handler) (int))) (int);

+Sets the error handler for signal sig.
+The signal handler can be set so that default handling will occur, signal is ignored, or a user-defined function is called.

+When signal handler is set to a function and a signal occurs, it is implementation defined whether signal(sig, SIG_DFL) will be executed immediately before the start of signal handler.
+Also, the implementation can prevent some implementation-defined set of signals from occurring while the signal handler runs.
+Parameters
+sig 	- 	the signal to set the signal handler to.
+It can be an implementation-defined value or one of the following values:
+SIGABRTSIGFPESIGILLSIGINTSIGSEGVSIGTERM
+	defines signal types
+(macro constant)
+handler 	- 	the signal handler.
+This must be one of the following:

+    SIG_DFL macro.
+The signal handler is set to default signal handler.
+    SIG_IGN macro.
+The signal is ignored.
+    pointer to a function.
+The signature of the function must be equivalent to the following:

+void fun(int sig);

 ### Create lists

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1688905849306/14d3331f-1f07-4f70-8269-b19c9469956f.jpeg)